* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store leftover pho

-Store the pho broth separately from any leftover solids.
-Separate them using a sieve and keep the different components in separate airtight containers in the refrigerator.
+It’s very important to store pho broth separately from any leftover solids.
+You can separate the solids from the broth using a sieve, then keep them in separate airtight containers in the fridge.
 The broth will last 6-7 days, while the noodles and meat will last 2 days.
 You can also freeze the broth for up to 6 months.

 As soon as you’ve realized you’re not going to finish your bowl of pho, take the noodles out (or eat them all and just leave the broth).